-Audemars has had their eye on this serious challenger to the likes of Nadal, Federer and Murray for a while now.
-Their public relationship started earlier this year with Audemars’ co-owner, Pierre Bottinelli, sending a helicopter to bring Djokovic and his gorgeous girlfriend, Jelena Ristic, to the Audemars workshop in Brussels.
+Audemars has had their eye on this serious challenger to Nadal, Federer, and Murray for a while now.
+Their public relationship started earlier this year with Audemars’ co-owner, Pierre Bottinelli, sending a helicopter to bring Djokovic and his gorgeous girlfriend, Jelena Ristic Audemars workshop in Brussels.
 Djokovic, already a fan of the brand, was given an exclusive tour of the legendary workshop and a nice little parting gift.
 The gift happened to be the new ultra-exclusive Royal Oak Carbon Concept Tourbillion, valued at over $200k.
-Djokovic returned the favour by gifting Bottinelli his winning racquet from this year’s Australian Open.
+Djokovic returned the favor by gifting Bottinelli his winning racquet from this year’s Australian Open.

 Mens #2: Rafael Nadal with Richard Mille

 Nadal was recently dethroned by Djokovic from his top spot and now holds at number two.
 Already considered one of the greatest players of all time, Nadal has won 10 Grand Slam Titles, 19 ATP World Tour Masters tournaments as well as the Olympic gold medal for singles in 2008.
 He is also the third player to ever achieve a career Golden Slam by winning the French Open, Australian Open, US Open, Wimbledon and the Olympic Gold.